close

 Conduct a check of your competitor’s websites.
 The ones with the best content are probably the category and market leaders.
 That’s the simple foundation of content marketing.
 Getting people to visit a site with minimal content will prove increasingly difficult over time – and more expensive.

-You have to spend on campaigns simply to drive traffic.
-Your ad budgets have to keep going up every year.
-Or, you have to drive interest with discounts and that is not a long-term strategy for success.
+You have to spend on campaigns simply to drive traffic, and your ad budgets have to keep going up every year.
+Or, you have to drive interest with discounts, and that is not a long-term strategy for success.

 BO_Blog_MALLORAKIOSKS4